Dua Lipa Looks Smoking Hot In White Crochet Bikini With Two Girlfriends On Malibu Beach

 “Where are you now?
 Malibu?” one fan asked.

-The fan may find their questioned answered by The Daily Mail: the newspaper seemed to have picked up on Dua’s update with a Malibu, California mention in its report.
+The fan may find their question answered by The Daily Mail; the newspaper seemed to have picked up on Dua’s update with a Malibu, California, mention in its report.

-Girls squads seem to be where it’s at right now.
-Whether it’s Kim and Khloe Kardashian hanging out with pal La La Anthony in The Bahamas or Jordyn Woods’ new friendship with rapper Megan Thee Stallion, hanging with the girlfriends is firmly “in” right now.
-Fans wishing to see more of Dua should follow her Instagram.
+Girl squads seem to be where it’s at right now.
+Whether it’s Kim and Khloe Kardashian hanging out with pal La La Anthony in The Bahamas, or Jordyn Woods’ new friendship with rapper Megan Thee Stallion, hanging with the girlfriends is firmly “in” right now.